Paleo Plan

 Q&A: Gout and Paleo

-Q: Is the Paleo diet alright for someone who has diabetes and gout?
+Q: Is the Paleo diet acceptable for someone who has diabetes and gout?

 Anyway, sometimes people (often men and women over the age of 40) will just have one “gouty attack” and some people suffer frequent, debilitating pain in several joints.
 Either way, gout is due to high levels of uric acid in your body.